Cheap vape tips – from a vaping miser!

-Have you ever bought vape gear from a clearance section of a vape website?
-Or do you instead find yourself always looking to buy the very latest vape gear, without even considering the price?
+Have you ever bought vape gear from the clearance section of your favourite vape website?
+Or do you instead find yourself always looking to buy the very latest gear, without even considering the price?

 For many Brits these days, vaping has become very different from what it used to be.
 Brand new vape gear is what vapers have to have, while end-of-line stuff is just not worth bothering about.